yantavares/tetris-cli/README.md

-# CLI Tetris
+# Tetris CLI

-Play Tetris directly on your terminal!
+Play a Tetris clone directly on your terminal!

 Made entirely in **Rust**.